19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Armors/Armor Properties/Light Armor Property.md

 ## Requirements

-In order to wear armor with this property, you must have a positive [Dexterity](../../../../Player%20Characters/Chosen%20Statistics/Dexterity.md).
+In order to wear [Armor](../../../Armor.md) with this property, you must have a positive [Dexterity](../../../../Player%20Characters/Chosen%20Statistics/Dexterity.md).

 ## Lack of Requirements